Frame Interpolation with Consecutive Brownian Bridge Diffusion: Introduction

-To tackle these challenges, we propose a consecutive Brownian Bridge diffusion model (in latent space) that transits among three deterministic endpoints for VFI.
+To tackle these challenges, we propose a consecutive Brownian Bridge Diffusion (in latent space) that transits among three deterministic endpoints for VFI.
 This method results in a much smaller cumulative variance, achieving a better estimation of the ground truth inputs.
-We can separate LDM-based VFI methods into two parts: autoencoder and ground truth estimation (with diffusion).
-It is different from the original LDMs~\cite{rombach2022high} because the latent representation generated by diffusion does not aim to estimate some ground truth.
-It is also different from LDMVFI~\cite{danier2023ldmvfi} because LDMVFI does not consider the performance of autoencoder separately from the interpolation method.
-With such a two-stage separation, we evaluate them separately for specific directions of improvement.
+We also provide a novel method to analyze the LDM-based VFI methods: by analyzing the gap between quantitative metrics of the outputs from the autoencoder and the outputs from the diffusion model + decoder (we name this as ground truth estimation), it is easier to figure out the specific directions of improvement: whether to improve the autoencoder or the diffusion model.
 Moreover, we take advantage of flow estimation and refinement methods in recent literature~\cite{lu2022video} to improve the autoencoder.
 The feature pyramids from neighboring frames are warped based on estimated optical flows, aiming to alleviate the issues of reconstructing overlaid images.
 In experiments, our method improves by a large margin when the autoencoder is improved and achieves state-of-the-art performance.
-Our contribution can be summarized in three parts: \begin{itemize}[noitemsep,leftmargin=*] \item We propose a new consecutive Brownian Bridge diffusion model for VFI and justify its advantages over traditional diffusion models: lower cumulative variance and better ground truth estimation capability.
-Additionally, we provide a cleaner formulation of Brownian Bridges and also propose the loss weights among different times in Brownian Bridges.
+Our contribution can be summarized in three parts: \begin{itemize}[noitemsep,leftmargin=*] \item We propose a novel consecutive Brownian Bridge diffusion model for VFI and justify its advantages over traditional diffusion models: lower cumulative variance and better ground truth estimation capability.
+Additionally, we provide a cleaner formulation of Brownian Bridges and also propose the loss weighting for our Consecutive Brownian Bridges.

-\item We formulate the diffusion-based VFI as two stages: autoencoder and ground truth estimation.
-This is a novel interpretation of LDM-based VFI, which can provide specific directions for improvements.
+\item We provide a novel method to analyze LDM-based VFI.
+With our methods of analysis, researchers can have specific directions for further improvements.

 \item Through extensive experiments, we validate the effectiveness of our method.
-Our method estimates the ground truth better than traditional diffusion with conditional generation.
+Our method estimates the ground truth better than traditional diffusion with conditional generation (LDMVFI~\cite{danier2023ldmvfi}).
 Moreover, the performance of our method improves when the autoencoder improves and achieves state-of-the-art performance with a simple yet effective autoencoder, indicating its strong potential in VFI. \end{itemize}